Addressing the Issues

 Forest Health, Fire Safety, Mitigation, Wildlife Urban Interface (WUI)

-22.6 million acres in Colorado are forested comprising 32 percent of the state with the heaviest burden being shouldered by our rural counties and federal partners.
-Our forests are in benign neglect and pose a serious fire hazard to our residents and communities without a reprioritization of resources and effective relationship rebuilding and agreements with our federal partners.
+• Our forests are in benign neglect and pose a serious fire hazard to our residents and communities without a reprioritization of resources and effective relationship rebuilding and agreements with our federal partners.
 Only by grouping limited resources at the federal and state level will we be able to keep Colorado safe and our forests healthy.
 We will build sawmills in critical locations on state land immediately to remove both low-grade slash for mitigation and to scientifically harvest high quality timber.

 If your actions inspire others to dream more, learn more, do more and become more, you are a leader.